 This mode is active by default.
 If two or more series are open, they will be located in the window and scaled automatically, occupying the entire window.
 Three series are displayed in Fig. 2.9.

-In this mode the study window is splited into parts, and a series window can be opened in each of them.
+In this mode the study window is split into parts, and a series window can be opened in each of them.

 If all cells in the grid are filled, you cannot open another series by double-clicking on the series icon.
-The Viewer will suggest closing any of the open series.
+The DICOM Viewer will suggest that you clode any of the open series.
 If a series is opened by dragging the icon to the view window, the program will request confirmation for closing the current series already opened in this window.

 A grid may have from 1 to 100 cells.
 The maximum number of rows and columns is 10.